xprova/xprova-website/src/overview.md

 #### Introduction

-This website describes a novel EDA tool (xprova) and associated methodology for verifying Clock Domain Crossing (CDC) circuits.[^ref_c] We presented the methodology and a demo of xprova at DATE2016 and are now collecting feedback from industrial partners to drive the development of the tool forward.
+This website describes a novel EDA tool (Xprova) and associated methodology for verifying Clock Domain Crossing (CDC) circuits.[^ref_c] We presented the methodology and a demo of Xprova at DATE2016 and are now collecting feedback from industrial partners to drive the development of the tool forward.